section-engineering-education/engineering-education/articles/how-to-setup-nodejs-express-for-react/index.md

 ![React app running](/engineering-education/how-to-setup-nodejs-express-for-react/react-app-success.PNG)

 Finally, we have rendered the data fetched from the `GET route` in `server.js` to our frontend React App, as demonstrated above.
-If the Express server is disconnected, the React server will continue running, but the connectivity to the backend will be lost, and nothing will be displayed.
+If the Express server is disconnected, the React server will continue running.
+However, the connectivity to the backend will be lost, and nothing will be displayed.

 ### Conclusion
-A lot can be done with Express backend, like make calls to the database, but on this guide, we have concentrated on how to quickly connect to the backend Express server from client side react App.
+A lot can be done with Express backend, like make calls to the database, but on this guide, we have concentrated on how to quickly connect to the backend Express server from client side React App.
 The code snippets and files used in this guide can be accessed at the [GitHub repository](https://github.com/verah-tech/demoreactapp.git).

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)